 Independent Investigations

-Independent investigations and reviews for schools and tertiary education providers
+Independent investigations and reviews for schools, higher education institutions, and not-for-profits

-When there are allegations or complaints against your staff or students, you need to establish the facts before you make any decisions.
+When there are allegations or complaints involving your staff, students, young people or children you need to establish the facts before you make any decisions.
 From historic abuse claims to workplace bullying, often it’s necessary to engage an external expert to lead your response process.
-An independent investigation minimises several key risks:
+An independent trauma-informed investigation minimises several key risks:

 - Perception of bias

 The result?
-Investigations and reviews that are thorough, fair and realistic.
+Investigations and reviews that are effective, efficient and ethical.

 Staff Misconduct Investigations